Average Repair Costs for Six Common Heat Pump Problems

 • Ice on your heat pump

 An icy heat pump or leaky ductwork will require the assistance of an HVAC technician.
-Ductwork is hard to reach since it’s found behind walls and several issues can cause your heat pump to freeze up.
+Ductwork is hard to reach since it’s found behind walls and multiple issues can cause your heat pump to freeze up.

 Estimated Repair Costs